TheSonOfThomp/AdamThompson/Portfolio/markdown/chameleon.md

 ## Getting Started

-The bulk of the first term (4 months) of this project was spent refining our problem, researching user requirements, and learing about acoustics phyiscs.
-Though we started the Final-Year Design Project (FYDP) in September 2016, we didn't arrive at a reasonable problem statement until early October.
-This time was spent researching the audio and health spaces, and meeeting with experts like audiologists, acoustics professors, and audio electronics engineers to come up with a realistic and resolvable design problem statement:
+The bulk of the first term (4 months) of this project was spent refining our problem, researching user requirements, as well as learning about acoustics physics.
+Though we started the Final-Year Design Project (FYDP) in September 2016, we didn't arrive at a reasonable problem area until early October.
+This time was spent researching music, audio and health spaces, and meeting audiologists, audio electronics engineers, and acoustics professors  to come up with a reasonable and realistic design problem statement:

 > Workers in variably loud environments, where communication is key, often do not wear hearing protection in order to more easily communicate, and to avoid the tedium of constant removal and re-application.